menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lapel is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lapel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lapel is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Lapel who work in management occupations (16.02%), business and financial occupations (10.61%), and sales jobs (9.81%).

 Also of interest is that Lapel has more people living here who work in computers and math than 95% of the places in the US.